EUROPE POWER-French day-ahead spot slips on expected fall in demand

 * Electricity production from German wind turbines will fall by over 5 GW on Friday to 5.8 GW, Refinitiv Eikon data showed.

-* Other contracts at the front of the power curve were also lower on Thursday due to due to forecasts showing mild and windier weather next week, a trader said.
+* Other contracts at the front of the power curve were also lower on Thursday due to forecasts showing mild and windier weather next week, a trader said.

 * The French Week 1 contract fell nearly 10 percent to 82.50 euros/MWh.
 The German equivalent was down 6.4 percent at 61.85 euros/MWh.

-* Year-ahead power contracts slipped, tracking the fall in coal, gas, oil and carbon emissions permit prices.
+* Year-ahead power contracts reversed earlier loses, tracking the rebound in coal, gas, oil and carbon emissions permit prices.

-* The German baseload electricity contract for 2019 delivery , the European benchmark, fell nearly 1 percent to 51.30 euros/MWh.
+* The German baseload electricity contract for 2019 delivery , the European benchmark, rose 1.8 percent to 52.75 euros/MWh.